Answering Questions Around Google Analytics Sunset & GA4

 Should I migrate to GA4?
 What does that involve?

 Some organizations I have spoken with have been asking themselves, “if there is a decent amount of work to be done, does it make sense to stick with Google Analytics, or should I evaluate other platforms?”
 Whenever there is a forcing function like this, it is always a good opportunity to take a step back and assess how much value your organization is currently receiving from its technology investment.
 Many of the organizations I have spoken to tell me that their current [Universal] Google Analytics implementation is on “autopilot.”
 By this, they mean that it is there and useful, but hasn’t been updated in a long time and isn’t always providing actionable insights.
-I described this phenomenon in this blog post a while back and is, unfortunately, very common for technologies that have been around for over a decade.
+I described this phenomenon in a while back and is, unfortunately, very common for technologies that have been around for over a decade.

 For some low-maturity GA implementations, GA4 will add some great new out-of-the-box functionality (e.g. outbound links, search terms, download files, etc.).
 There are also many other cool new features that bring GA in line with other digital analytics platforms.
 There will be many organizations that simply upgrade to GA4 and it will work for them, but I recommend that you take advantage of this opportunity to evaluate where your digital analytics program is today, where you want it to be, and whether GA4 is the platform to get you there.